The 8 Types of English Nouns You Need to Know, with Lots of Examples

 Plural Nouns

 When you want to talk about a group of nouns, you need to make the noun plural.
 Not all languages change the spelling of a word to make it plural, so this can be a confusing concept.
-Luckily, there are a few simple rules to follow when forming plural English nouns, like when to add -s, -es or when you actually don’t have the change the word.

-Why Learn the Types of English Nouns?
+Different Types of English Nouns

-To break this down further, let’s look at the eight specific types of nouns.
+Let’s look at the eight specific types of nouns.
 Once you understand these categories, it’ll be much easier to identify and use nouns in English!

-You’ll quickly notice that many nouns fall under more than one category.
+Many nouns fall under more than one category.
 For example, love is a common, uncountable and abstract noun while notebook is common, concrete, compound and countable!

 Knowing these noun types will help you talk about them.
 For example, since love is an uncountable noun but notebook is countable, you can’t say “I have five loves,” but you could say “I have five notebooks.”

-Common Noun
+Common Nouns

 types of nouns in english

 A common noun is a generic person, place or thing.
 You don’t have to capitalize a common noun unless it falls at the beginning of a sentence.
+Some common nouns include car, woman and month.

 Let’s look at how to use a common noun in a sentence: